-Stage A2e.
+Stage A2g.
 Adjustments to N recommendations following applications of bulky organic manures

-Many growers of fruit crops choose to apply bulky organic materials (including animal manures, composts and anaerobic digestates) as part of their fertiliser strategy and in an effort to maintain or enhance soil quality.
+Many growers of fruit crops choose to apply bulky organic materials (including animal manures and composts) as part of their fertiliser strategy and in an effort to maintain or enhance soil quality.
 It is important that full account is taken of the fertiliser nutrients (including N) within them in order to optimise crop quality, economic performance and to minimise any environmental impact (for example through leaching of excess N as nitrate).
 The amount of N available to the crop in the years following the application of organic materials depends on the type of material applied, the method of application, the soil type and the month (and year of application).
-Applications of organic materials to individual fields should not exceed 250 kg /ha of total N from the organic material in any 12 month period (this is mandatory in NVZs).
+Applications of organic materials to individual fields should not exceed 250 kg/ha of total N from the organic material in any 12 month period (this is mandatory in NVZs).
 The area of the field used to calculate the 250 kg/ha limit should exclude any areas where manures are not spread.
-Information on the N contents of organic materials can be found in SAC TN 622 (publ.
-Jan 2010) on manures and organic materials.
+Information on the N contents of organic materials can be found in SRUC Technical Note TN650 on manures and organic materials.

 A3.
-Phosphate ( $P_2O_5$ ), potash ( $K_2O$ ) and magnesium (Mg) recommendations for new crops
+Phosphate (P_2O_5), Potash (K_2O) and Magnesium (MgO) recommendations for new crops